MingsiLiao/mingsi.github.io/_pages/about.md

 <div style="font-weight: bold;">May 2026</div>
 <div>
+<strong>[Degree]</strong> Earned the
+<a href="https://iac.vt.edu/masters-degrees/meng-cs.html">Master of Engineering</a>
-<strong>[Degree]</strong> Earned the [Master of Engineering](https://iac.vt.edu/masters-degrees/meng-cs.html) in Computer Science and Applications
+in Computer Science and Applications (Concentration: Data Analytics and Artificial Intelligence) from the
-(Concentration: Data Analytics and Artificial Intelligence) from [Virginia Tech Department of Computer Science](https://cs.vt.edu/) while continuing Ph.D. studies in Computational Biology.
+<a href="https://cs.vt.edu/">Virginia Tech Department of Computer Science</a>
+while continuing Ph.D. studies in Computational Biology.
 </div>